Emission theory (relativity): Astronomical sources

 In 1910 Daniel Frost Comstock and in 1913 Willem de Sitter wrote that for the case of a double-star system seen edge-on, light from the approaching star might be expected to travel faster than light from its receding companion, and overtake it.
 If the distance was great enough for an approaching star's "fast" signal to catch up with and overtake the "slow" light that it had emitted earlier when it was receding, then the image of the star system should appear completely scrambled.
 De Sitter argued that none of the star systems he had studied showed the extreme optical effect behavior, and this was considered the death knell for Ritzian theory and emission theory in general, with $k < 2\times10^{-3}$.

 The effect of extinction on de Sitter's experiment has been considered in detail by Fox, and it arguably undermines the cogency of de Sitter type evidence based on binary stars.
 However, similar observations have been made more recently in the x-ray spectrum by Brecher (1977), which have a long enough extinction distance that it should not affect the results.
 The observations confirm that the speed of light is independent of the speed of the source, with $k < 2\times10^{-9}$.

-Hans Thirring argued in 1924, that an atom which is accelerated during the emission process by thermal collisions in the sun, is emitting light rays having different velocities at their start- and endpoints.
-So one end of the light ray would overtake the preceding parts, and consequently the distance between the ends would be elongated up to 500 km until they reach Earth, so that the mere existence of sharp spectral lines in the sun's radiation, disproves the ballistic model.
+Hans Thirring argued in 1924 that the mere existence of sharp spectral lines in the sun's radiation disproves the ballistic model.
+If a ballistic model is true, then an atom which is accelerated during the emission process by thermal collisions in the sun is emitting light rays having different velocities at their start- and endpoints.
+So one end of the light ray would overtake the preceding parts, and consequently the distance between the ends would be elongated up to 500 km until they reach Earth.